 How to Install Python 3

 If you want to learn the newest version of Python, you’ll need to install Python 3.
-You can install it alongside Python 2.7 with no problems, so go ahead and run the executable now.
+You can install it alongside Python 2.7 with no problems, so go ahead and download and run the installer now.

 On the first screen, enable the “Add Python 3.6 to PATH” option and then click “Install Now.”

 Next, you have a decision to make.
 Clicking the “Disable path length limit” option removes the limitation on the MAX_PATH variable.
 This change won’t break anything, but will allow Python to use long path names.
 Since many Python programmers are working in Linux and other *nix systems where path name length isn’t an issue, turning this on in advance can help smooth over any path-related issues you might have while working in Windows.